zriyansh/signoz.io/blog/2022-06-24-opentelemetry-backend.md

 ---
-title: Choosing an OpenTelemetry backend - Things to keep in mind
+title: Choosing an OpenTelemetry backend - 7 things to keep in mind
 slug: opentelemetry-backend
-date: 2022-12-04
+date: 2023-10-10
 tags: [OpenTelemetry]
 authors: [ankit_anand]
 description: Confused about choosing a backend analysis tool for OpenTelemetry?
 Here’s a guide on what factors you should consider while choosing a backend to store and visualize the telemetry data collected by OpenTelemetry...